Branded student welcome pack for ESCP Europe:

 Once the boxes were all complete and platforms inserted, the quantity was split evenly and despatched to two separate locations: London & Paris on a same day and 48hr delivery respectively.
 And, by the time the branded presentation boxes arrived in Paris, they would already have their gift products ready for fulfilment.

 The whole project came together well and all the student welcome packs arrived well ahead of schedule

 The London and Paris teams at ESCP Europe managed the fulfilment of the boxes themselves and were delighted to see that the gift products all fitted into their spaces with pinpoint accuracy just as we had guaranteed.

 We would like to thank ESCP Europe for the opportunity to work with them on this project and we hope all their new students get great use of the products.
 But hopefully not so much use of the stressball!

-If you have a requirement for welcome packs, gift boxes or a branded presentation box, please get in contact with us on 01784 410380
+If you have a requirement for a student welcome pack, gift boxes or a branded presentation box, please get in contact with us on 01784 683000